YLD2000/Accelerated-CPP-Exercises/README.md

-#Accelerated C++ Ch 2 Exercises
+Accelerated C++ Exercises

-Working thorugh Ch 2
+Working thorugh the exercises in each chapter as I read the book.